mozilla/nunjucks/docs/templating.md

 ### escape (aliased as e)

 Convert the characters &, <, >, ‘, and ” in string s to HTML-safe sequences.
 Use this if you need to display text that might contain such characters in HTML.
-Marks return value as markup string.
+Marks return value as markup string

 **Input**